edwardmadi/2024-08-sentiment-v2-judging/README.md

 > Admin trust assumptions: When a function is access restricted, only values for specific function variables mentioned in the README can be taken into account when identifying an attack path.

 If there were no values specified in the Readme, this issue would be invalid.
-However, since a trusted admin would use an LTV of 98%, I think this issue is valid.
+However, since a trusted admin would use an LTV of 98\%, I think this issue is valid.

 # Issue M-5: The `SuperPool` vault is not strictly ERC4626 compliant as it should be

 Source: https://github.com/sherlock-audit/2024-08-sentiment-v2-judging/issues/110

-The protocol has acknowledged this issue.

 ## Found by
 000000, 0xAadi, 4gontuk, A2-security, Atharv, EgisSecurity, Flare, Kalogerone, Nihavent, Obsidian, Ryonen, S3v3ru5, dany.armstrong90, h2134, hash, iamandreiski, pseudoArtist, xtesias